velvia/presentations/2014-filodb/filodb.md

 - **Dataset**: a table with a schema
 - **Version**: each "diff" or incremental set of changes (appends / updates / deletes / new column).
 Maps well to new slices of data or annotating existing records with new columns.
-- **Partition**: Divides and distributes the dataset.
+- **Partition**: Logically divides and distributes the dataset.
 Allows parallel ingest.

+---

+## Logical vs Physical Partitioning

+FiloDB lets the user logically partition their data.
+Each partition is further sharded and distributed around the Cassandra ring.

+- No need to worry about hotspots around logical partitioning

 ---